Connecticut Enforces the CTDPA With No Cure Period, and SB 1295 Expands It July 1, 2026

 The consumer-rights workflow is the operational evidence.
 The AG verifies that verifiable consumer requests are received, authenticated, processed within the 45-day window, and resolved with documented evidence.
 A workflow that exists on paper but has not been exercised against actual requests is a finding waiting for a complaint.

 Compliance is a snapshot, not a destination.
-The privacy notice you wrote in 2023 does not protect you in 2026 — CTDPA was amended, the AG’s enforcement guidance was published, and the cure period sunsets in December 2025.
+The privacy notice you wrote in 2023 does not protect you in 2026 — CTDPA was amended, the AG’s enforcement guidance was published, and the cure period sunset in December 2024 and SB 1295 expands the law on July 1, 2026.
 The honest path is continuous review, not one-time posting.

-CTDPA penalties run up to $5,000 per violation.
-The AG counts violations per consumer affected, not per incident.
-A failure to honor consumer-rights requests across a database of 50,000 Connecticut residents is potentially $250 million in theoretical exposure — though actual penalties have been negotiated lower in early enforcement actions.
+Connecticut closed its 60-day cure period on December 31, 2024.
+AG inquiries now lead directly to penalty calculation without a remediation window.
+From July 1, 2026, SB 1295 lowers the applicability threshold to 35,000 consumers, so businesses previously under the threshold are newly in scope.
+CTDPA penalties run up to $5,000 per violation, and the AG counts violations per consumer affected, not per incident.
+A failure to honor consumer-rights requests across a database of 50,000 Connecticut residents is potentially $250 million in theoretical exposure, though actual penalties have been negotiated lower in early enforcement actions.

 How does Triton get your firm CTDPA-ready?